November 2024 Northeast Pacific bomb cyclone: Oregon

 Wind gusts up to 73 miles per hour was recorded in Oregon at the Yaquina Bay Bridge in Newport.
 Corbett, Eugene, and Florence recorded peak gusts of 50, 52, and 67 mph, respectively.
 Winds of 45 mph were recorded at Portland International Airport.
 Approximately 10,000 people in the Portland metropolitan area lost power.

 California

 The cyclone was associated with an atmospheric river reaching California from the tropics.

 Near the Oregon-California border, Interstate 5 was closed due to heavy snow.
 In addition, the Avenue of the Giants was closed amid flooding.
 On Mattole Road in Humboldt County, a 98 mph gust was recorded, and at Crescent City Harbor in Del Norte County, an 80 mph gust was recorded.
 Over 430 flights were delayed and 60 cancelled at San Francisco International Airport.
 23,000 power outages were reported in California.
 Two people were reported dead in Sonoma County, with the first being found dead in a creek and the second in a flooded vehicle.

+Aftermath

+Despite the extensive damage caused by the storm in Washington, president Donald Trump denied aid to the state on April 14, 2025.
+While governor Bob Ferguson appealed the decision shortly after, the appeal was denied on June 20, 2025.
+This became the first of many denials of federal aid Trump made to blue states during his second term.